CGruich/RedoxFlow/README.md

 # RedoxFlow
-RedoxFlox is an agentic proof-of-concept that prepares simulation scripts of chemicals en-masse for redox-active search and discovery.
+RedoxFlox is an agentic proof-of-concept that generates chemicals and their associated simulation scripts en-masse for redox-active search and discovery.

-Calculating redox potential of solvated organics is often treated as a template thermocycle for a model reaction.
+Calculating redox potential is often done by .
 The model react An agentic AI can automate simulation script preparation for this template method en-masse for large-scale chemical search and discovery.

 **Installation & Demonstration**
 ---